majoravery/avery/README.md

 ## Roadmap

+All

 - [ ] Render an SEO friendly page for SSR
 - [ ] When going from smallest breakpoint to 480, the weather app seems to become the wide tile
 - [ ] Find better fonts for everything
 - [ ] Pass image through filter of hard light + theme colour, then show colour on hover (see https://github.com/lowtechmag/solar/wiki/Solar-Web-Design#images)
+- [ ] Supabase insert is currently open to public, find a way to restrict

 Clock